campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

     > Remember from the Dockerfile, `/usr/share/nginx/html` is where the html files are stored for the web app.

 2. The http://127.0.0.1:8123 (or whatever port you choose instead of 8123) should be running.
+3. Using the website for docker describe what this is doing `--mount type=bind,source="$(pwd)",target=/usr/share/nginx/html` in your log.

 ### Modify the running website